 - We’re regulated by provincial colleges, just like registered nurses, pharmacists, and physicians.
 That means ongoing professional education and ethical, evidence-based conduct.

 - We won’t give you a hard time or judge you if your diet isn’t perfect.
-Perfection isn’t the goal.
+It’s not our place to judge and perfection isn’t the goal anyhow.

-- Same thing if it’s a disaster.
-No worries.
-That’s what we’re here for.
-We get that healthy eating can be a challenge.
+- We get that healthy eating can be a challenge.

 - Our services are covered by many insurance plans.
 Check with your benefits department.

 - We don’t put butter in our coffee.
-No, not even grass-fed butter.
+No, not even organic grass-fed butter.
 Seriously people.